sourcegraph/deploy-k8s-helper/README.md

 ### (ingress-nginx) Cannot read property 'status' of undefined

-This happens if you're trying to deploy a 3.x release of https://github.com/sourcegraph/deploy-sourcegraph/ (which didn't have `nginx-ingress`.
+This happens if you're trying to deploy a pre-`3.x` release of https://github.com/sourcegraph/deploy-sourcegraph/ (which didn't have `nginx-ingress`).

 Example: